Mash ingredients: Other malts

 Honey malt is an intensely flavored, lightly colored malt.
 18–20 °L.

 Melanoidin malt, a malt like the Belgian Aromatic malt, adds roundness and malt flavor to a beer with a comparably small addition in the grain bill.
 It also stabilizes the flavor.

 Unmalted barley

 Unmalted barley kernels are used in mashes for some Irish whiskey.

-Roast barley are un-malted barley kernels toasted in an oven until almost black.
+Roast barley is unmalted barley kernels toasted in an oven until almost black.
 Roast barley is, after base malt, usually the most-used grain in stout beers, contributing the majority of the flavor and the characteristic dark-brown color; undertones of chocolate and coffee are common.
-ASBC 500-600/EBC >1300 or more, no diastatic activity.
+ASBC 500–600/EBC >1300 or more, no diastatic activity.

 Black barley is like roast barley except even darker, and may be used in stouts.
 It has a strong, astringent flavor and contains no enzymes.

 Flaked barley is unmalted, dried barley rolled into flat flakes.
-It imparts a rich, grainy flavor to beer and is used in many stouts, especially Guinness stout; it also improves head formation and retention.
+It imparts a rich, grainy flavor to beer and is used in many stouts, especially Guinness; it also improves head formation and retention.

 Torrefied barley is barley kernels that have been heated until they pop like popcorn.